NielsLindberg/UdacityGame/README.md

 ### Without git clone.
 If you are unfamiliar with git and its commands follow the following steps:

-1. Click the clone or download button to the right.
+1. Click the clone or download button to the right
-2. Select "download as Zip".
+2. Select "download as Zip"
-3. Extract files to any folder.
+3. Extract files to any folder
-4. Enter selected folder and open the index.html file.
+4. Enter selected folder and open the index.html file